ts33kr/granite/README.md

   built into the framework, therefore requires virtually no configs at all; it just works out of the box.
 The system uses YAML file format to keep its translation tables.
-This allows for the tables to be very human-oriented and therefore are extremly easy and fun to work with.
+This allows for the tables to be very human-oriented and therefore are extremely easy and fun to work with.
   Please see [exposure/localized.coffee](library/exposure/localized.coffee)
   source code to familiarize yourself with the platform implementation.
   Also take a look at [locale/tracked.yaml](locale/tracked.yaml) for